-Many of our clients are come to us wondering, “Do you need a foundation for shed?”
-Once that question is answered, though, a follow-up question is often “What’s the best shed foundation: gravel or concrete?”
+Many of our clients come to us wondering, “Do you need a foundation for shed?”
+Once that question is answered, though, a follow-up question is often “What’s the best base to put under a shed: gravel or concrete?”

 In most cases: